-Radiation therapy uses high-energy rays (or particles) to kill cancer cells.
+Radiation therapy uses high-energy rays or particles to kill cancer cells.

 Instead of giving a small dose of radiation each day for several weeks, SBRT uses very focused beams of high-dose radiation given in fewer (usually 1 to 5) treatments.
 Several beams are aimed at the tumor from different angles.
 To target the radiation precisely, you are put in a specially designed body frame for each treatment.
 This reduces the movement of the lung tumor during breathing.

-Your esophagus, which is in the middle of your chest, may be exposed to radiation, which could cause a sore throat and trouble swallowing during or shortly after treatment.
+Your esophagus, which is in the middle of your chest, may be exposed to radiation, which could cause a sore throat and trouble swallowing during treatment.
 This might make it hard to eat anything other than soft foods or liquids for a while.
 This also often improves after treatment is finished.

-Radiation therapy to large areas of the brain can sometimes cause memory loss, fatigue, headaches, or trouble thinking.
+Radiation therapy to large areas of the brain can sometimes cause memory loss, headaches, or trouble thinking.
 Usually these symptoms are minor compared with those caused by cancer that has spread to the brain, but they can affect your quality of life.

 Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as journalists, editors, and translators with extensive experience in medical writing.